mariamo101/responsive-art-gallery/README.md

-# responsive-art-gallery
-This is my first responsive website that works properly.

 # Frontend Mentor - Art gallery website solution

 This is a solution to the [Art gallery website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/art-gallery-website-yVdrZlxyA).
 Frontend Mentor challenges help me improve my coding skills by building realistic projects.